-The award purposely takes a broad interpretation of "diversity and inclusion" and service.
+The award purposely takes a broad interpretation of "diversity, equity and inclusion" and service.
 The committee is open to a wide variety of activities that match the award criteria.
 The committee will also be happy to give applicants guidance and feedback as they prepare their proposals.

 The award is open to any ABC member.
 People can be nominated or self-nominate.
 To be considered for this award, submit a short (no more than 1,000 words) description of the project that includes the non-dominant community served, the type of partnership created, any of the many possible types of applied learning involved, the change effected, some of the issues learned, and any plans for moving forward.
+The Diversity, Equity and Inclusion Committee will evaluate nominations to determine the recipient of the Distinction in the Practice of Diversity, Equity and Inclusion Award.